fee1-dead/flow.rs/docs/README.md

 On Flow, account creation happens inside a transaction.
 Because the network allows for a many-to-many relationship between public keys and accounts, it's not possible to derive a new account address from a public key offline.

-The Flow VM uses a deterministic address generation algorithm to assigen account addresses on chain.
+The Flow VM uses a deterministic address generation algorithm to assign account addresses on chain.
 You can find more details about address generation in the [accounts & keys documentation](https://docs.onflow.org/concepts/accounts-and-keys/).

 #### Public Key
 Flow uses ECDSA key pairs to control access to user accounts.
 Each key pair can be used in combination with the SHA2-256 or SHA3-256 hashing algorithms.